KGAN: Guy Gannett ownership

 Orion Broadcasting announced in April 1980 that it would put all of its stations up for sale.
-The Morton and Norton families opted to sell the entire company in order to avoid paying inheritance taxes when 71-year-old Mrs. George Norton eventually died, taxes they were not sure the company could pay.
+The Morton and Norton families opted to sell the entire company to avoid paying inheritance taxes when 71-year-old Mrs. George Norton eventually died, taxes they were not sure the company could pay.
 Two months later, Orion announced it would merge with Cosmos Broadcasting, a subsidiary of insurance and broadcasting conglomerate Liberty Corporation.
 However, the two companies together owned eight very high frequency (VHF) television stations, three more than the FCC allowed at the time.
 As a condition of the merger, Cosmos opted to sell WMT-TV as well as WFRV-TV in Green Bay, Wisconsin, and WJMN-TV in Escanaba, Michigan.

 Guy Gannett Broadcasting Services of Portland, Maine, agreed to acquire WMT-TV in February 1981, becoming the company's third television station and first in the Midwest.
 As Cosmos retained WMT radio and the radio stations would retain the WMT call letters, a new designation was required for channel 2.
 Guy Gannett selected KGAN, which mirrored the company's WGAN-TV in Portland.
 The $13 million sale received FCC approval that August and was completed on October 16, 1981, at which time WMT-TV became KGAN-TV.